epfl-ada/ada-2020-project-milestone-p3-p3_ada-boi/README.md

 **Research questions**
-1. Which life outcomes do general housing conditions influence the most (education, happiness or health)?
+1. Which living conditions affect which life outcomes (education, health or happiness) the most?

-2. Is there a correlation between precarious housing and health (both physical and mental) status?
+2. What is the effect of precarious housing on health (both physical and mental) and school involvement for children?

-3. In what ways do living conditions affect children scholarship (if they do) ?
-Which age group is most impacted ?
+3. Following-up on school involvement: which age group (children or adolescents) is most impacted ?

 **Proposed dataset**\
 Urban Institute, and Child Trends.
 National Survey of America’s Families (NSAF), 2002.
 Inter-university Consortium for Political and Social Research [distributor], 2007-10-03. https://doi.org/10.3886/ICPSR04582.v1 \